dokyun-kim4/neato-game/README.md

 Each grid cell is represented as a multidimensional vector.
 The first 5 values are $[x_1,y_1,w_1,h_1,c_1]$, where $(x_1,y_1), w_1, h_1$ are the position, width, and height of the bounding box, and $c_1$ is the confidence level (0~1).
 The next 5 values are $[x_2,y_2,w_2,h_2,c_2]$, as each grid cell can handle up to 2 bounding boxes.
 The remaining values are $[p_1...p_80]$ where each value represents what object the box belongs to in the train dataset.
 This example uses the COCO dataset, which has 80 objects.
 For example, if the 3rd object in the dataset was a person, the values would look like $[0,0,1,....0]$.
 The final output of the neural network ends up being a S x S x 90 tensor.

 Compared to neural networks of RCNN-type algorithms, YOLO's neural network is much simpler.
-As shown below, YOLO's neural network consists of 24 convolutional layers, 4 max-pooling layers, 2 fully-connected layers.
+As shown below, YOLO's neural network consists of 24 convolutional layers, 4 max-pooling layers, and 2 fully-connected layers.

 <p>
   <img src="img/neuralnet.png" />